Eaglw/Chemical_Engineering/Soft Matter/DLVO theory.md

 ### Effect of parameter on the DLVO potential energy
 - w(H) depends on particle size $d$, so *electrostatic stabilization is more important the larger the particle is*.
 - The repulsion is higher for *higher potential at surface*(so the EDL).
-- The attraction is higher for *higher Hamaker constant*.
+- The attraction is higher for *higher Hamaker constant* $A_{121}$
--
+- The distance from the surface before the repulsion drops significantly $\kappa^{-1}$ is *larger if we lower the electrolytes concentration*.
+So for low electrolyte concentrations (small $\kappa$) the EDL repulsion is higher than the van der Walls attractive force, instead for high salt concentrations (high $\kappa$) the van der Walls attraction is dominant respect the EDL repulsion.